 Especially popular for whale watching is the time from late June to September.

 Here you will find the most whale species to watch.
-In addition to the beluga whales and minke whales, there are also humpback whales, blue whales and some sperm whales, as well as a few smaller whale species.
+In addition to the beluga whales and minke whales, there are also humpback whales, blue whales, and some sperm whales, as well as a few smaller whale species.

 The white beluga whales are found here all year long.

-Book the whale watching tour in advance here
+Book the whale-watching tour in advance here

 Attractions In Tadoussac: Things To Do And See Besides Watching Whales

 Most visitors come to Tadoussac because of the whales.
-The place is small and everything is in walking distance.
+The place is small and everything is within walking distance.
 I really enjoyed it here and next time I would plan to stay at least two nights.